NadiaIdris/planner-web-app/README.md

   - The viewport will show only one section, planner or done, at the time.
     Which panel is shown depends on what state is stored on local storage.
-JS checks the local storage and if the checkbox icon button has been clicked then done tasks section is visible and if not, then tasks section is visible.
+JS checks the local storage and if the checkbox icon button has been clicked then done tasks section is visible and if not, then the tasks section is visible.
   - Extra padding is added for clickable table headings.
   - "+ Add task" button is removed with CSS.
-  - Smaller version of "+ Add task" button is made visible with CSS.
+  - A smaller version of "+ Add task" button is made visible with CSS.
 - **Viewport <= 550px (minor breakpoint)**
   - Minor aesthetics changes.
 - **Viewport <= 500px**
   - Task layout changes.
-The viewport has become too small to have checkbox, task text, priority, deadline and delete icon all in the same line.
-So I used CSS grid to break content from one line into two lines.
-First line has checkbox and task text.
-Second line has priority, deadline and delete icon.
+The viewport has become too small to have a checkbox, task text, priority, deadline and delete icon all in the same line.
+So I used the CSS grid to break content from one line into two lines.
+The first line has a checkbox and task text.
+The second line has priority, deadline and delete icon.
 - **Viewport >= 361px**
-  - In JS I check the local storage how tasks are sorted and then paint the new tasks heading that has correct sorted by highlighted by an arrow down.
+  - In JS I check the local storage how tasks are sorted (by priority or by deadline).
+Then I paint the new tasks heading which highlights are tasks sorted by priority or by deadline.
 - **Viewport <= 360px**
   - Tasks headings are hidden in CSS.
   - Dropdown to sort tasks is made visible in CSS.
   - In JS I check the local storage how tasks are sorted and then paint the